 How strong is your personal brand?

-Karl explains that the strength of your brand grows or weakens depending upon the consistent impact (positive or negative) you are making on other individuals.
+The authors of Be Your Own Brand, Karl Speak and David McNally, explain that the strength of your brand grows or weakens depending upon the consistent impact (positive or negative) you are making on other individuals.

 A personal brand is not a result of a contrived image, colorful clothing, snappy slogan.
 Rather, a strong personal brand describes a person who chooses to make a meaningful difference in the lives of others and who builds trusting relationships.

-Karl addresses that fact that anyone can be a strong brand and asks three questions to begin down the path of building a strong personal brand that will make a difference in the lives of others:
+Speak and McNally address that fact that anyone can be a strong brand and ask three questions to begin down the path of a strong personal brand that will make a difference in the lives of others: